Go Ad-Free

 Sunlight or Pills?

 Which is better, sunlight or vitamin D3 pills?
 This is a highly controversial topic, and there isn’t good evidence currently available to answer this question.
 Some vitamin D experts believe that 10 to 15 minutes of sun exposure three or four times a week is the best solution to the vitamin D dilemma.
-Dermatologists, on the other hand, believe that going out in the sun without a high SPF sunscreen is just plain dangerous.
+As mentioned above, most dermatologists believe that going out in the sun without a high SPF sunscreen is just plain dangerous.

 Symptoms of Vitamin D Deficiency